zulip/zulip/help/zulip-cloud-billing.md

 1. Fill out the requested information, and click **Submit**.

+!!! tip ""

+     If you don't see the **Request sponsorship** link in the gear menu, update your [organization type](/help/organization-type) to one of the eligible types of organizations [listed
+     above](#free-and-discounted-zulip-cloud-standard) that best fits
+     your organization.

 {tab|request-education-pricing}

 1. Click on the **gear** (<i class="zulip-icon zulip-icon-gear"></i>) icon in